brianscan14/FE-1st-Milestone-Project/README.md

 There is then some more sections which are styled with borders to give the page a bit of style, these show off her interests.
 Links to blogs are incorporated (the blogs will need to be created by the person) which will give the user a better idea of the individual’s interests and skills.

 A photo banner then scrolls across the page on larger screens which showcase the Instagram photos.
-These photos scale slightly when hovered over, the 1st, 2nd and 3rd photos had to be repeated in order to give the illusion of a continuous carousel as there is no java functionality.
+These photos scale slightly when hovered over, the 1st, 2nd and 3rd photos had to be repeated in order to give the illusion of a continuous carousel as there is no JavaScript functionality.

 ##### About: